JoshHeng/OccupancyMonitor/README.md

 Compile `client.ino` in the `client` folder and upload it to a NodeMCU ESP8266, with two buttons connected to `D1/GND` (up) and `D2/GND` (down).

 The constants at the top of the file will need to be configured according to your server

+## OpenHab2
+Install the HTTP binding and copy the rule, item and transform files to the relevant places